 Explore the legend that is Banjo Patterson with your own horse riding trip through the iconic Snowy Mountains.
 Thredbo Valley Horse Riding offers a range of trail rides to suit every level and ability, from a one-hour slow walk taster to a two-hour fast galloping adventure.
 If you are looking for a really epic adventure on horseback, you can jump into a stunning multi-day tour with Cochran Horse Treks offering a wilderness experience you won’t forget!

-2-Wheel Fun in the Snowy Mountains
+Mountain Biking Fun in the Snowy Mountains

 Mount Gladstone in Cooma is fast becoming a local and national favourite mountain biking destination.
 Just 4km from Cooma, the bike park offers well maintained single tracks, with a stunning lookout that offers panoramic views of the Monaro plains.
 The iconic Thredbo Valley Track (TVT) is a sure favourite mountain biking experience, no matter your ability.
 The 35km track winds through the Thredbo Valley along the Thredbo River, making for a stunning ride.
 You can choose the section of the track that suits your riding ability, from easy rides to exhilarating adventure ride options.